 LUBRICANT

 To allow painless passage of the colon tube.
 What lubricant you use is completely up to you, but I suggest something hypoallergenic and free of chemicals, fragrances or flavors.
+Louise uses organic coconut or olive oil.
 My lube of choice is the Aloe Vera Gelé by Desert Harvest.
 Sorry folks, no Passionate Pineapple Slip & Slide here.
 Desert Harvest lubricant is thick, has no artificial ingredients or preservatives, uses 100% organic aloe, and comes in a convenient pump dispenser.
-(Organic coconut oil works, too)

 PAPER TOWELS